raspibolt/raspibolt/guide/bonus/lightning/cln.md

   UNUSUAL plugin-plugin.js: --- cl-rest doc server is ready and listening on port: 4091 ---
   ```

 ### Configuring RTL

 * By the following configuration we tell RTL to connect to our CLN node.
+Change to user `rtl`:

   ```sh
   $ sudo su - rtl
   $ nano /home/rtl/RTL/RTL-Config.json
   ```

 * Edit or add the following content.
-Additionally adjust `multiPass` to your desired login password.
+Adjust `multiPass` to your desired login password, if not already set.

   ```ini
   {